Ariel Pink: 1996–2003: Early recordings

 By the mid-2000s, Rosenberg had accumulated between 200 and 300 cassette tapes of material.
 In February 2004, his 16-year-old half-sister Elana suffered permanent brain damage and lost the use of her motor functions due to injuries sustained in a car accident.
 Asked in a 2012 interview how the experience affected him, he answered, "I have a hard time making music anymore. [...]
-I listen to what I made ten years ago and it’s like hearing a different person.
+I listen to what I made ten years ago and it's like hearing a different person.
 I have no access to those impulses anymore."
 He stopped writing and recording music for the next several years.

-2003–2021: Label signings and touring

-Paw Tracks albums and Haunted Graffiti band
+2003–2009: Paw Traks albums and touring

 In the summer of 2003, Rosenberg gave a CD-R of Worn Copy to the band Animal Collective after being introduced at one of their shows by a mutual friend, Beachwood Sparks drummer Jimi Hey.
 Unbeknownst to Rosenberg, Animal Collective had recently started their own record label, Paw Tracks.
 The band says in the reissued album's liner notes that it "sat on the floor of the van for a week or so [...]
 One day, we noticed it and randomly threw it on and were immediately blown away.
 It was just like 'Woah, what is this!?
 We knew it could have only been made by this individual, and so made it our goal to officially release his records on our new label."
 Several weeks later they contacted him to sign him on Paw Tracks.
 Rather than Worn Copy, Rosenberg submitted what he believed to be his album with the least commercial potential, The Doldrums.
 The group initially rejected the album, but eventually warmed to it, and accepted it for release.

 October 2004's Paw Tracks release of The Doldrums was the first non-Animal Collective record the label issued and the first time his limited-edition home recordings were widely distributed.
 Only a small circle of his friends and family had heard his music before this point.
 Afterward, Pink's profile increased substantially.
 He embarked on concert tours to promote the releases.
 His original live performances (which amounted to local gigs in Los Angeles) consisted of himself singing over prerecorded tracks karaoke-style.
 When he became the opening act for Animal Collective in 2004, he decided to form a band.
 His performances were not well-received ("People boo me everywhere.
 They don't even hide their contempt").
 He attributed that to his "not being [a] very good" musician and to his recordings' not being meant to be performed live.
 "The dudes in my band don't get paid, so I can't really crack the whip and make them learn the songs.
 They just came along so they could travel."
 In 2005 and 2006, Paw Tracks reissued two of his previous recordings, Worn Copy and House Arrest, respectively.
 Altogether, the albums attracted a cult following for Pink.